mareksadek/digital-clock/README.md

 # Schematic

 # Component(s) used and simulations
-<li>**bin2seg.vhd**</li> - primary focus of this code was to translate binary number to decimal, so the 7-segment on fpga can display decimal numbers.
+<li>bin2seg.vhd</li> **primary focus of this code was to translate binary number to decimal, so the 7-segment on fpga can display decimal numbers.
 As the 7-segment display consists of 7 segments that can display numbers or letters based on the chosen segments.
-The conponent was slightly upgraded, but in the end, we used code from school assignment.
+The conponent was slightly upgraded, but in the end, we used code from school assignment.**
-<li>**digital_clock.vhd**</li> -
+<li>digital_clock.vhd</li>
-<li>**stopwatch.vhd**</li> - this component's behaviour should let user measure time intervals, typically in seconds or minutes.
-It allows user to start, stop and reset the timing, so the user can track activity or event.
+<li>stopwatch.vhd</li> **this component's behaviour should let user measure time intervals, typically in seconds or minutes.
+It allows user to start, stop and reset the timing, so the user can track activity or event. **
-<li>**alarm.vhd**</li> - alarm's function is for diode to lighten up in case where specific time event occurs.
-Using digital clock, some specific time frame is set, and when this time frame is reached, control diode will warm user of evnet's occurance.
+<li>alarm.vhd</li> **alarm's function is for diode to lighten up in case where specific time event occurs.
+Using digital clock, some specific time frame is set, and when this time frame is reached, control diode will warm user of evnet's occurance.**

 # References
-<li>Online VHDL Testbench Template Generator (lapinoo.net)</li>
+<li>Online VHDL Testbench Template Generator (lapinoo.net), <a href="https://vhdl.lapinoo.net/">website</a></li>
-<li>Nexys A7 - Digilent Reference</li>
+<li>Nexys A7 - Digilent Reference, <a href="https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual">reference manual</a></li>
-<li>Constraint file for FPGA board Nexys-A7-50T<a href="https://digilent.com/reference/programmable-logic/nexys-a7/reference-manual">reference manual</a>, <a href="https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc">constraint file</a></li>
+<li>Constraint file for FPGA board Nexys-A7-50T, <a href="https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc">constraint file</a></li>
-<li>bin2seg</li>
+<li>bin2seg <a href="https://github.com/tomas-fryza/vhdl-labs/blob/master/solutions/lab3-segment/bin2seg.vhd">bin2seg.vhd</a></li>